Psychotherapy

 (Psychologist/Co-Lead) - Gili Adler Nevo

-(Social Worker) - Nina Josefowitz
+(Physician) - Nina Josefowitz

 These individuals make up our DBT Hub Team: